jacobmstein/cs1302-phased-list/README.md

 	 * identify and fix bugs faster;
 	 * not have to go back and fix as many style errors and/or comments; and
 	 * have a better understanding of how your class works.
-   - [ ] Write and test the copy constructor.
-You can very likely implement it using some of your other methods.

 1. Implement `LinkedStringList` (Suggested Deadline: Tuesday, Mar 9th):